In a span of fifty years, we have changed our relationship to time and space several times (chapter 3, no 6.)

 Mobile communications give the user an illusion of freedom, or of living in a cyberspace that reaches around the planet (in fact, it is the opposite: it serves mainly localized niches).
 It also gives the illusion of having access to all knowledge at one’s fingertips (in fact, closer to only 30% of all knowledge).

-It is creating new applications that will give rise to a local economy.
+It is creating new applications that will give rise to local economies.
 It has also created an industry focused on surveillance and spying on citizens.